MicrosoftDocs/architecture-center/docs/example-scenario/analytics/ingest-faa-swim-analyze-flight-data-content.md

 ### Alternatives

 For ingestion, the solution uses Apache Kafka in a single VM.
-This design configuration creates a single point of failure, but for a more robust solution, you can use:
+This design configuration creates a single point of failure, but for a more robust solution, you can use one of these options:

 - [Apache Kafka in Azure HDInsight](/azure/hdinsight/kafka/apache-kafka-introduction)
 - [Apache Kafka for Confluent Cloud](/azure/partner-solutions/apache-kafka-confluent-cloud/overview)